-The ADP2441 has built-in pulse skip circuitry that turns on during light loads, switching only as necessary so that the output voltage remains within regulation.
-This allows the regulator to maintain high efficiency during operation with light loads by reducing switching losses.
+The ADP2442 pulse skip mode is enabled by connecting the SYNC/MODE pin to AGND.
+In this mode, the pulse skip circuitry turns on during light loads, switching only as necessary to keep the output voltage within regulation.
+This mode allows the regulator to maintain high efficiency during operation with light loads by reducing switching losses.
 The pulse skip circuitry includes a comparator, which compares the COMP voltage to a fixed pulse skip threshold.

-Figure 47.
+Figure 53.
 Pulse Skip Comparator

 With light loads, the output voltage discharges at a very slow rate (load dependent).
 When the output voltage is within regulation, the device enters sleep mode and draws a very small quiescent current.
 As the output voltage drops below the regulation voltage, the COMP voltage rises above the pulse skip threshold.
-The device wakes up and starts switching until the output voltage is within regulation.
+The device wakes up and begins switching until the output voltage is within regulation.

 As the load increases, the settling value of the COMP voltage increases.
-At a particular load, COMP settles above the pulse skip threshold, and the device enters the fixed frequency PWM mode.
+At a particular load, COMP settles above the pulse skip threshold, and the device enters the fixed frequency mode.
 Therefore, the load current at which COMP exceeds the pulse skip threshold is defined as the pulse skip current threshold; the value varies with the duty cycle and the inductor ripple current.

-The measured value of pulse skip threshold over $V{\rm IN}$ is given in Figure 13, Figure 14, and Figure 15.
+The measured value of pulse skip threshold over $V{\rm IN}$ is shown in Figure 19, Figure 20, and Figure 21.